Fran3x/FPL_Model/concept.md

 - dynamically save features to file
 - use web name
 - average value of prediction in evaluation
-- try catboost
 - xgb custom loss function - weighted MSE?
 - save features to file
 - model more things directly
 - target encoding for position
+- next_season.ipynb output is actually lagged by 1 gameweek

-- linear model:
+- linear model